Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Abstract

 \section{Abstract}

-When an LLM learns a relation during finetuning (e.g., new movie releases, corporate mergers, etc.), where does this information go?
-Is it extracted when the model processes an entity, recalled just-in-time before a prediction, or are there multiple separate heuristics?
-Existing localization approaches (e.g. activation patching) are ill-suited for this analysis because they tend to \textit{replace} parts of the residual stream, potentially deleting information.
-To fill this gap, we propose \emph{dynamic weight-grafting} between fine-tuned and pre-trained language models to show that fine-tuned language models both (1) extract relation information learned during finetuning while processing entities and (2) ``recall" this information in later layers while generating predictions.
-In some cases, models need both of these pathways to correctly generate finetuned information while, in other cases, a single ``enrichment" or ``recall" pathway alone is sufficient.
-We examine the necessity and sufficiency of these information pathways, examining what layers they occur at, how much redundancy they exhibit, and which model components are involved---finding that the ``recall" pathway occurs via both task-specific attention mechanisms and a relation extraction step in the output of the attention and the feedforward networks at the final layers before next token prediction.
+When an LLM learns a new fact during finetuning (e.g., new movie releases, newly elected pope, etc.), where does this information go?
+Are entities enriched with relation information immediately, or do models recall information just-in-time before a prediction?
+Or, are ``all of the above'' true, with LLMs implementing multiple redundant heuristics?
+Existing localization approaches (e.g., activation patching) are ill-suited for this analysis because they usually \textit{replace} parts of the residual stream, thus overriding previous information.
+To fill this interpretability gap, we propose \textbf{dynamic weight grafting}, an analysis technique that selectively grafts \emph{subsets of weights} from a finetuned model onto a pretrained model.
+Using this technique, we show two separate pathways for retrieving finetuned relation information: 1) ``enriching" the residual stream with relation information while processing the tokens that correspond to an entity (e.g., ``Zendaya'' in ``Zendaya co-starred with Timothée Chalamet'' and 2) ``recalling" this information at the final token position before generating a target fact.
+In some cases, models need information from both of these pathways to correctly generate finetuned facts while, in other cases, either the ``enrichment" or ``recall" pathway alone is sufficient.
+We localize the ``recall'' pathway to model components---finding that ``recall" occurs via both task-specific attention mechanisms and an entity-specific extraction step in the feedforward networks of the final layers before prediction.
+By targeting model components and parameters, as opposed to just activations, we are able to understand the \textit{mechanisms} by which finetuned knowledge is retrieved during generation.